Sunday 20 October 2024

 Federal Election Betting Says ALP With Slim Majority

 I derived implied probabilities from the seat by seat odds from Sportsbet, Ladbrokes and the TAB for today's federal election and used them to simulate the election result.
+The method is discussed here.

 The most likely outcome was ALP 79 seats, the Coalition (LNP) 63, 1 for the Greens (Melbourne) and 8 independents (including Bob Katter in Kennedy), giving the ALP a slim, but workable majority.